PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 The endpoint IPs _must not_ be: loopback (127.0.0.0/8 for IPv4, ::1/128 for IPv6), or
 link-local (169.254.0.0/16 and 224.0.0.0/24 for IPv4, fe80::/64 for IPv6).

-Endpoint IP addresses cannot be the cluster IPs of other Kubernetes Services, because {{< glossary_tooltip term_id="kube-proxy" >}} doesn't support virtual IPs as a destination.
+Endpoint IP addresses cannot be the cluster IPs of other PlaidCloud Services, because {{< glossary_tooltip term_id="kube-proxy" >}} doesn't support virtual IPs as a destination.
 {{< /note >}}